 I am an unfaithful probiotics user.
-I jump from product to product.
+I jump from product to product (but this dairy-free DDS Acidophilus powder is my favorite).
 But you know what, that’s a good thing!
 I am of the school of thought that the more you try, the more diverse your bacteria.

 Things I look for in a probiotic supplement are:

 - Powdered form.
 This is a preference thing.
 I like it powdered so I know all of it will be used.

 - Single vs. dual celled.
 Single species are good if you’re fighting a specific health issue.
 If you’re just taking probiotics to support your health, a dual celled bacteria is best.